secretfrr/Ghostbot/README.md

 ## Issues -

-- If you have any issues whilst running the bot, join the [support server](https://discord.gg/dHZkSQBf3T) and create a ticket and **@kkermit**.
+- If you have any issues whilst running the bot, join the [support server](https://discord.gg/tYvw4RHC8w) and create a ticket.

-- Alternatively, you can add me as a friend on discord by clicking [here](https://discord.com/users/526853643962679323).
+- Alternatively, you can add me as a friend on discord by clicking [here](https://discord.com/users/375931932036431873).

 ### Support -

-- You can support me by staring the GitHub repo [here](https://github.com/Kkkermit/Testify) and then star.
+- You can support me by staring the GitHub repo [here](https://github.com/secretfrr/Ghostbot) and then star.

 ENJOY :)